PeterLaudel/argocd-bootstrap/readme.md

 ## And that is the fun to implement argocd

-kubectl apply -f argocd/configmap.yaml kubectl apply -n argocd -f ./argocd/install.yaml
+kubectl create namespace argocd kubectl apply -f argocd/configmap.yaml kubectl apply -n argocd -f ./argocd/install.yaml

+Sometimes it seems you are to quick so you need to do:

+kubectl rollout restart deployment argocd-server -n argocd

 ### SSl
 openssl genrsa -out tls.key 2048